THE FAB FIVE OF THE GEORGIA GOLF TRAIL

 LAKES GOLF COURSE

 The Lakes Golf Course (912-285-6154) at Laura S. Walker Park in Waycross is the southern-most golf course on the Georgia Golf Trail.
 It features large, undulating greens.
 The fairways and landing areas are defined with gentle, links-style mounds that accent the course’s three large lakes, which have alligators in residence.
 The Lakes Golf Course was designed by Steve Burnes and features native sand for the many bunkers and waste areas.
 Also, loblolly pines are a common sight along the fairways at the Lakes GC, which is an easy course to walk.
-After pursuing ‘Old Man Par’ at the Lakes GC, golfers are encouraged to quench their thirst and hunger cravings at the Back Nine Grille which is located inside the clubhouse.

 For more information about those five golf courses and others on the Georgia Golf Trail, access www.GeorgiaGolfandTravel.com.